MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L07_Work_with_data.md

 28. Click **Insert**, navigate to **Icons** in the top menu, and select the **Emoji - Smile** icon.

-29. Place the icon in the right side of the header and to the right of the User Name.
+29. Place the icon in the right side of the header and next to **username.**

 30. Set the **Color** property of the icon to **White**.